r-kaspersky/SB.am/README.md

 Open via ! / . (!menu)
 or bring the sb menu to the console.
-There are commands sb ban, sb kick, sb addgroup and others
+There are commands sb ban, sb kick, sb addgroup and others **The admin panel was tested only in SANDBOX mode, not for other modes.**